 Conjugated estrogens increase your risk of developing endometrial hyperplasia, a condition that may lead to cancer of the uterus.
 Taking progestins while using conjugated estrogens may lower this risk.
 If your uterus has not been removed, your doctor may prescribe a progestin for you to take while you are using conjugated estrogens.

-Long-term conjugated estrogens treatment may increase your risk of stroke or blood clots.
+Long-term use of conjugated estrogens may increase your risk of breast cancer, heart attack, stroke, or blood clot.
 Talk with your doctor about your individual risks before using conjugated estrogens long term, especially if you smoke or are overweight.
 Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.

-FDA pregnancy category X. This medication can cause birth defects.
+FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
 Do not use conjugated estrogens if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.
-Use an effective form of birth control while you are using this medication.
+Use effective birth control while you are using this medication.

 Do not give this medication to anyone under 18 years old without the advice of a doctor.